richardschoen/QshOni/README.md

 **PRTSTDOUT** - Print STDOUT to a spool file.
 Use this if you want a spool file of the log output.

 **DLTSTDOUT** - This option insures that the STDOUT IFS temp files get cleaned up after processing.
-All IFS log files get created in the /tmp/mono directory.
+All IFS log files get created in the /tmp/qsh directory.

+**IFSSTDOUT** - Copy std output to an IFS file.
+Nice for aggregating log results to a file.

+**IFSFILE** - IFS file for stdout results.
+Needs to be specified if IFSSTDOUT = *YES.

+**IFSOPT** - IFS file option. *REPLACE = replace stdout IFS file. *ADD = Add to stdout IFS file.

 **PRTSPLF** - This option holds the name of the spool file used when PRTSTDOUT = *YES.
 It's a nice way to customize the stdout log prints. ***Default = QSHEXECLOG***